 Maximum Benefits Depend on Retirement Age

 Remember, too, that the Social Security program is designed to reflect changes in the standard of living, so the maximum taxable amount is likely to increase.
-In 2020, it was $137,700, and just five years ago, $118,500.
-In 2021, the maximum is $142,800.
+It was $137,700 in 2020, and just $118,500 in 2015.
+The maximum in 2021 is $142,800.

-If you’re close to retirement and your annual earnings have tended to increase, it may make sense to work a few extra years—not only so you can retire at 70 instead of earlier, but so you can benefit from the higher-earning years.
+- It may make sense to work a few extra years if you’re close to retirement and your annual earnings have tended to increase—not only so you can retire at 70 instead of earlier, but so you can benefit from the higher-earning years.